SuperSonicHub1/stlc-splash/slides.md

 We can use parentheses to control order of operations. <!-- .element: class="fragment" -->

+--

-To think about: How can we more precisely state what is a syntactically valid string? <!-- .element: class="fragment" -->
+To think about: How can we more precisely state what is a syntactically valid string?

 <!-- Pause for questions (15 seconds!). -->